oalcabes/ValRE/README.md

 end dates.
 ValRE will simply extract all model files that are dated within the date range that you have specified.
 If you do not have dates specified in the names of your model files, ValRE will NOT be able to function!

-DETECT PREVIOUS EVENT
----
-This normally should be False.
-You may need to change the value to True if you are validating multiple events that happened extremely close to each other and you do not already have observational output for them.
-This may change in later additions of the code.

 THRESHOLDS
 ---